mahdafr/20u_cs5391-t4/README.md

         - As expected, there are similar `src` and `dst` ports used in the dataset
         - However, the major differences can be found in that the most commonly used `dst` ports are also most vulnerable to threats.
 4. Aggregate the traffic volumes based on the source IP prefix.
+    - _The results of this section can be found in `res/4agg-all_masks.png` and `res/4agg-filtered.png`_
     - What fraction of the total traffic comes from the most popular (by number of bytes) 0.1% of source IP prefixes?
+        - 1.315e6 KB (or, 1.254 GB) of data were sent from source IP prefix `0`.
+This was only 0.45% of the total bytes in the dataset.
     - The most popular 1% of source IP prefixes?
+        - 1.705e6 KB (or, 1.626 GB) of data were sent from source IP prefixes `0, 22742, 1249, 111, 3, 557, 11, 40127, 6932, 25691, 22834`.
+This was only 0.59% of the total bytes in the dataset.
     - The most popular 10% of source IP prefixes?
+        - 2.614e6 KB (or, 2.493 GB) of data were sent from source IP prefixes from above and many more (see output).
+This was only 0.9% of the total bytes in the dataset.
     - Some flows will have a source mask length of 0.
 Report the fraction of traffic (by bytes) that has a source mask of 0, and then exclude this traffic from the rest of the analysis.
 That is, report the top 0.1%, 1%, and 10% of source prefixes that have positive mask lengths.
+        - The traffic of the bytes that has a source mask length of `0` is 1.3e6 KB (or 1.24 GB).
+This comprised 0.43% of the total amount of bytes transferred.
+        - The results for those packets sent from source IP prefixes whose mask length is greater than 0 now change to the following:
+            - the 0.1% most popular source IP prefixes: 1.141e5 KB (or ), only 0.039% of the total byte flow, from source IP prefixes `22742`.
+            - the 1% most popular source IP prefixes: 4.877e5 KB (or ), only 0.17% of the total byte flow, from source IP prefixes `22742, 1249, 111, 3, 557, 11, 40127, 6932, 25691, 22834, 1351`.
+            - the 10% most popular source IP prefixes: 1.355e6 KB (or ), only 0.47% of the total byte flow, from those above and many more (see output in `res/4agg-filtered.png`).
 5. Assume an Organization A (Org-A) has the 128.112.0.0/16 address block.
 What fraction of the traffic (by bytes and by packets) in the trace is sent by Org-A?
 To Org-A?